spack/spack/lib/spack/docs/getting_started.rst

       -- `Intel Reference Guide <https://software.intel.com/en-us/node/522750>`_

-Intel compilers may therefore be configured in one of two ways with
+Intel compilers may therefore be configured with
-Spack: using modules, or using compiler flags.
+Spack by using modules or compiler flags.

 """"""""""""""""""""""""""
 Configuration with Modules
 """"""""""""""""""""""""""

-One can control which GCC is seen by the Intel compiler with modules.
+You can control which GCC is seen by the Intel compiler with modules.
-A module must be loaded both for the Intel Compiler (so it will run) and GCC (so the compiler can find the intended GCC).
+A module must be loaded both for the Intel compiler (so it will run) and GCC (so the compiler can find the intended GCC).
 The following configuration in ``compilers.yaml`` illustrates this technique: